bronwencc/Module-3-Project/README.md

 1. If a product had a discount, it was ordered in a significantly larger quantity.
 The size of the discount did not significantly affect how much was ordered.
 2. When comparing freight costs during meteorological winter to freight costs during the rest of the year, there was no significant difference.
 3. When comparing freight costs for the three different shipping companies, two (#2 and #3) were not significantly different from each other and both were significantly different from the other company (#1).
 In the dataset, the higher freight costs were with companies #2 and #3.
-4. The total amount paid for an order is varies very little when the products contained therein are out of stock or discontinued.
+4. The total amount paid for an order varies very little when the products contained therein are out of stock or discontinued.

 The PNG schema of the dataset is as follows:
 ![Diagram of the Northwind dataset's SQL tables](https://raw.githubusercontent.com/bronwencc/Module-3-Project/master/Northwind_ERD.png)